Introduction

 Do you want to generate a new API Signing RSA key pair?
 [Y/n]: n

-#use the once created i Task 2
+#use the once created in Task 2

 Enter the location of your API Signing private key file: /home/zdmuser/.oci/oci_api_key.pem